How forwarding decisions are made

 If the destination matches more than one entry in the routing table, then the packet is forwarded out of the interface associated with the route that has the longer network prefix length.

-For example, a packet destined for 192.168.32.1 arrives on an interface with the following routes in the routing table:
+For example, a packet destined for 192.168.32.1 arrives on an interface with these routes in the routing table:

 -